New Website Allows Iowa Parents and Students to Report Bullying Online

 Learn about a new online service available in Iowa that allows reports of bullying to be made online.
 The purpose of the website is to provide better tracking of bullying across the state and make it easier to report bullying incidents.

 Bullying is a problem that can permeate every corner of a child’s life.
-While school districts across the country take a “no tolerance” stand on bullying, the reality is that many incidents go by without being properly reported or punished.
-A non-profit group in Iowa hopes to change the situation through a website that allows parents, students and faculty to report bullying right from the comfort of home.
+While school districts across the country take a “no tolerance” stand on bullying, the reality is that many incidents go by without being adequately reported or punished.
+A non-profit group in Iowa hopes to change the situation through a website allowing parents, students, and faculty to report bullying right from home.
 The hope is that by making it easier for people to report bullying activities, fewer incidents will go unnoticed by those who can do something about them.

 The Eychaner Foundation Introduces Online Reporting

-The Eychaner Foundation is a non-profit group in Iowa with a goal of promoting tolerance and nondiscrimination among all Iowa residents.
-According to a report at Heartland Connection, the organization discovered that although Iowa law requires incidents of bullying to be reported to the Iowa Department of Education, more than half of all state districts failed to report a single bullying episode during 2011.
+The Eychaner Foundation is a non-profit group in Iowa that promotes tolerance and nondiscrimination among all Iowa residents.
+According to a report at Heartland Connection, the organization discovered that although Iowa law requires bullying incidents to be reported to the Iowa Department of Education, more than half of all state districts failed to report a single bullying episode during 2011.

 “We know that is simply not true,” Michael Bowser, executive director for the Eychaner Foundation, told the Des Moines Register.